likhithagangireddy/sparkify-customer-churn-predict/README.md

 </pre>

 ## 6. Results and Report <a name="Results&Report"></a>
-The final churn prediction model gets the F-1 score of 74% and Accuracy of 74%.
+The final churn prediction model gets the F-1 score of 75% and Accuracy of 76%.
-The report of the this project is presented in this blog post [Churn Prediction with Apache Spark Machine Learning](https://lgreddy-sbn.medium.com/predicting-churn-using-spark-machine-learning-library-a9b9a1070b0a).
+The report of this project is presented in this blog post [Churn Prediction with Apache Spark Machine Learning](https://lgreddy-sbn.medium.com/predicting-churn-using-spark-machine-learning-library-a9b9a1070b0a).

 ## 7. References <a name="References"></a>
 1. [PySpark](http://spark.apache.org/docs/latest/api/python/)